kitschpatrol/tweakpane-plugin-waveform/README.md

 Note the package's name change from `tweakpane-plugin-waveform` to `@kitschpatrol/tweakpane-plugin-waveform`.

 PNPM is used as the package manager.

+## Versioning

+In addition to the dependency externalization change, this fork also includes assorted dependency updates.
+In an effort to stay in sync with future upstream versions, intra-minor-version releases of the fork are tagged as "betas" of what would / will be the next minor upstream release.